puli/repository/docs/components.rst

 The Composer Plugin
 -------------------

-The `Composer Plugin`_ for Puli integrates Composer into the package manager.
+The `Composer Plugin`_ for Puli integrates Composer into the repository manager.
-With this plugin, the puli.json files of all installed Composer packages are loaded into the resource repository.
-For example, if the Composer package "acme/blog" maps resources to the Puli path ``/acme/blog``, you can access these resources like so:
+With this plugin, the puli.json files of all installed Composer packages are loaded automatically.
+For example, if the Composer package "acme/blog" maps resources to the Puli path ``/acme/blog``, you can access these resources like
+so:

     .. code-block:: php